 Alon grew up in Tel Aviv and Singapore; subsequently lived in New York, Providence, and Vancouver; and currently lives in Europe.
 His writings on urban planning and mass transit incorporate substantive statistical analysis and cross-national comparisons of policies that create functional cities.
 Currently based in Paris, you can find him on Twitter at @alon_levy.

 Originally from Philadelphia, Stephen moved to New York City in 2010, and started his writing career at the New York Observer.
-After the Observer, Stephen honed his knack for analyzing urban policy at Next City before starting New York YIMBY in 2014.
+After the Observer, Stephen honed his knack for analyzing urban policy at Next City before starting at New York YIMBY in early 2014.
 Stephen brought extensive knowledge of zoning and planning issues to YIMBY.
-When he isn’t discussing New York’s PTAC plague, he can be found scoping out outer borough neighborhoods that remain beyond the reach of gentrification.
 He left YIMBY in 2015 and was superseded in his position by Rebecca Baird-Remba.

 Advertising on YIMBY